sqlpage/SQLPage/README.md

 - [Master-Detail Form](./examples/master-detail-form/): shows how to implement a simple set of forms to insert data into database tables that have a one-to-many relationship.
 - [SQLPage's own official website and documentation](./examples/official-site/): The SQL source code for the project's official site, https://sql.ophir.dev
 - [User Management](./examples/user-authentication/): An authentication demo with user registration, log in, log out, and confidential pages.
 Uses PostgreSQL.
+- [Making a JSON API and integrating React components in the frontend](./examples/using%20react%20and%20other%20custom%20scripts%20and%20styles/): Shows how to integrate a react component in a SQLPage website, and how to easily build a REST API with SQLPage.

 ## Configuration